Middle School Philosophy and Curriculum

 This course provides instruction in educational foundations for middle schools, which are essential to meeting young adolescent needs and improving their learning.
 The materials identify and expand upon central ideas in philosophy, historical background, curriculum, facilitation of learning, organizational structure and practices and assessment and planning.

-1. understand the implications of young adolescent development and a changing society upon middle level education.
+- Describe the influence of adolescent development and societal trends on middle level education.

 National Middle School Association (2003).
 This We Believe: Successful Schools for Young Adolescents.
 Westerville, OH: NMSA.